-This scam is initiated when someone calls unexpectedly to inform you that you are inheriting, been left, or are entitled to a large sum of money.
+This scam is initiated when someone calls unexpectedly to inform you that you are inheriting, have been left, or are entitled to a large sum of money.
 The money is usually coming from a distant relative you have never met.
-In some cases you are put in charge of the “estate” and entrusted to divide up the money among family and friends.
+In some cases, you are put in charge of the “estate” and entrusted to divide up the money among family and friends.

 Occurs when a caregiver or any other person knowingly neglects or causes harm to a vulnerable adult.
-Elder abuse can take many shapes including Physical Abuse, Sexual Abuse, Emotional Abuse, Neglect, Abandonment, Self-neglect, Exploitation and Financial Abuse.
+Elder abuse can take many shapes including Physical Abuse, Sexual Abuse, Emotional Abuse, Neglect, Abandonment, Self-neglect, Exploitation, and Financial Abuse.

 Tech Support Scam

 This occurs when you receive an unsolicited call from someone pretending to be from technical support.
 The fraudsters pretend to be from a well-known company often using technical language and claiming to be calling to fix a problem with your computer.
 They will try to convince you to allow them to gain access to your computer, once they receive control of your computer they will search for personal and financial data and often infect the computer with malicious software designed to continue to feed them information unbeknownst to you.